cosmos72/stmx/README.md

         (format t "hello from atomic method baz ~A ~A~%" x y) ;; ...
       ))

   with the difference that `atomic` is not limited to functions and
   methods: it can be used to wrap *any* list of forms (it contains an implicit `progn`).

 - RETRY is a function.
 It is more tricky to understand, but really powerful.
   As described in the summary, transactions will commit if they return normally, while they will rollback if they signal an error or condition.

   RETRY offers a third option: if invoked inside a transaction, it tells STMX that the transaction cannot complete immediately, for example because some data is not available, and instructs STMX to re-execute the transaction from scratch after the data has changed.

   How does RETRY know which data it should monitor for changes?
-Simple: it will monitor *all* transactional slots that were read since the beginning of the transaction and until (retry) was invoked.
+  Simple: it will monitor *all* transactional slots (i.e. slots of transactional objects) that were read since the beginning of the transaction and until (retry) was invoked.

   With RETRY, reliable communication among threads is (hopefully) extremely simple to implement: one thread can read one (or more) transactional objects, checking for values that some other thread will write there, and just RETRY if no values are there yet.

 - ORELSE is a macro to combine two or more transactions as alternatives: if the first retries, the second will be executed and so on, until one transaction either commits (returns normally) or rollbacks (signals an error or condition).

   NOTE: ORELSE IS NOT YET IMPLEMENTED.

 Mailing List
 ------------